hivehelsinki/hive-arena-2025/docs/rules.md

 - wax wall, a building that does not move, and simply blocks movement
 - hive, a building that does not move, and can create more bees
-- bee, a mobile unit which can perform most actions in the game
+- bee, a mobile unit which can perform most actions in the game (a bee can additionally be carrying a flower)

 There can only ever be one entity per cell, which therefore prevents movement or additional building into that cell.